Drawing Away Disciples

 The apostle Paul also warned a group of church pastors: “For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.
 Also of your own selves shall men arise, speaking perverse things, to draw away disciples after them” (Acts 20.19-20).

-Are true Christians here being warned, again and again, to cleave to the truth and to reject error, in order to not be drawn away from the Lord Jesus Christ?
+Are true Christians here being warned, again and again, to hold on tight to the truth and to reject all error, in order to not be drawn away from the Lord Jesus Christ?
 Yes.
+Can a disciple of Christ be drawn away from following Christ’s teachings?
+Yes.
 Is it possible for true Christians to believe in error?
 Yes.
 Is it possible for true Christian pastors and teachers to teach “damnable heresies”?
-Yes, sadly it is possible.
+Yes, sadly it is possible, for a while until they are is corrected.

-So then, do we find in these Scriptural warnings evidence that true Christians, including true Christian teachers (and preachers), can lose their salvation—even as in this case, by being led away from Christ by heresies?
+So then, do we find in these Scriptural warnings evidence that true Christians, including true Christian teachers and preachers, can lose their salvation—even by being led away from Christ by dambable heresies?
 No, that does not necessarily follow.

 Peter understood this: “But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ” (2 Peter 3.18).
 And so did Paul: “For this cause we also, since the day we heard it, do not cease to pray for you, and to desire that ye might be filled with the knowledge of his will in all wisdom and spiritual understanding;…increasing in the knowledge of God” (Colossians 1.9,10).